NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction

-Our independent treatment of epochs also reflects a deliberate modeling choice.
+Each simulated epoch in our analysis is modeled independently, without enforcing shared stellar parameters or spectral components across visits.
 Rather than performing a joint, multi-epoch retrieval, we analyze each visit separately.
 In principle, a joint fit could strengthen constraints on stellar properties by leveraging temporal coherence across epochs.
 For example, it could help determine whether cases favoring a one-component model reflect intrinsically low spot filling factors or instead arise from statistical fluctuations.

-Such an approach, however, introduces additional assumptions---most notably that the spectra of the quiet photosphere and spots do not vary over time.
-In reality, spot spectra can change as active regions evolve and the relative contributions of umbral and penumbral components vary \citep{Solanki2003, Berdyugina2005}.
+Such an approach, however, introduces additional assumptions\vone{ and modeling complexity.} \vone{In particular, it would require assumptions about the temporal stability of the underlying spectral components.} In reality, spot spectra can change as active regions evolve and the relative contributions of umbral and penumbral components vary \citep{Solanki2003, Berdyugina2005}.
 By treating epochs independently, our framework naturally accommodates this spectral evolution without imposing restrictive priors.

-Furthermore, each per-scenario simulated dataset analyzed here is large, comprising 20 epochs per target.
-Simultaneously fitting all epochs would require substantial computational resources and careful optimization of the retrieval strategy.
-We are actively exploring such approaches, but they fall beyond the scope of the present study.
+Additionally, a multi-epoch approach would require modeling the evolution of spot filling factors across epochs, either by introducing a large number of free parameters in the fit or enforcing a specific temporal relationship.
+In the current framework, we instead treat the spot filling factor at each visit independently.
+The simulated sinusoidal variability is used only to define the instantaneous filling factor at each epoch and is not imposed in the retrieval, as doing so would be overly restrictive.

+Gaussian processes with quasiperiodic kernels \citep{Rasmussen2006, Aigrain2023} provide a flexible and efficient framework for modeling time-dependent spot filling factors in multi-epoch fits.
+Such models capture quasiperiodic behavior without imposing rigid functional forms or largely increasing the number of free parameters.
+We are exploring the use of this approach for future multi-epoch analyses.